-Alport Syndrome is caused by defects in the chains of type IV collagen of the basement membranes.
-Type IV collagen is actually a family of six proteins, or chains, that are known as alpha-1 through alpha-6.
-Mutations that affect the alpha-3, alpha-4, and alpha–5 chains cause Alport Syndrome.
-The 3 genetic forms of Alport Syndrome are:
+Alport Syndrome is caused by mutations in the type IV collagen genes.
+Type IV collagen is a family of six proteins, or chains, that are known as alpha-1 through alpha-6.
+Mutations that affect the alpha-3, alpha-4, and alpha — 5 chains cause Alport Syndrome.
+The 3 genetic types of Alport Syndrome are:

 - XLAS (X-linked Alport Syndrome) — The most common form that accounts for 80% to 85% of the cases and results from mutations of the alpha-5 chain type IV collagen (gene COL4A5)

 - ARAS (autosomal recessive Alport Syndrome) — This form accounts for 15% of the cases and is caused by mutations in the alpha-3 or alpha-4 chains (genes COL4A3 or COL4A4)

 - ADAS (autosomal dominant Alport Syndrome) — Rare form that accounts for about 5% of the cases and is caused by mutations in the alpha-3 or alpha-4 chains (genes COL4A3 or COL4A4).

 Males have one X and one Y chromosome and females have two X chromosomes.
 X-linked Alport Syndrome is caused by mutations in the COL4A5 gene, which resides on the X chromosome.
 X-linked disorders cause more severe symptoms in affected males than in affected females because males have only one X chromosome.